Homeowners insurance policy endorsements

 Service line coverage

-Service line coverage endorsements can help cover the costs if your service lines are damaged.
-This coverage can include phone and power lines and sewer, gas and water pipes.
-Without this endorsement, many standard home policies do not fully cover the repair or replacement of these items.
+Service line endorsements may help cover the costs if your service lines are damaged.
+This coverage may include phone and power lines as well as sewer, gas and water pipes.
+Many standard home policies do not fully cover the repair or replacement of these items.
 These endorsements only cover the service lines up to the edges of your property and stop where city property begins.

 Identity theft coverage